kolan72/PoliNorError/README.md

 - `Func<CancellationToken, Task<T>>`

 Handling delegate is performed through the use of policy processors, which are classes that implement policy-specific interfaces inherited from the `IPolicyProcessor` interface.
 Policy processors implicitly determine *policy inner rules* (further for simplicity referred to as *policy rules*) - built-in behavioral features that determine whether or not a policy can handle exception.
 For example, the policy rule for the Retry is that it can handle exceptions only until the number of permitted retries does not exceed.
-The real error handling is done by [error processors](#error-processors) in the policy processor's catch block.
-For example, one of such classes - `DelayErrorProcessor` specify amount of delay time before continuing with the handling process.
+Within the catch block, the policy processor can contain [error processors](#error-processors) that can extra handle exceptions.
+So, the term *error processing* refers to process exception by policy rules and error processors.
-A policy is a wrapper for the policy processor that adapts it to the `IPolicyBase` interface with `Handle` and `HandleAsync` methods for handling delegates.
+A policy is a wrapper for the policy processor that adapts it to the `IPolicyBase` interface with `Handle` and `HandleAsync` methods for handling delegates mentioned above.
 For retries using default retry policy processor:
 ```csharp
 var result = RetryProcessor